yangKJ/ImageX/README.md

     /// The number of frames to buffer.
 Default is 50. public let bufferCount: Int

     /// Weather or not we should cache the URL response.
-Default is ``disableMemoryCache``. public let cacheOption: Wintersweet.Cached.Options
+Default is ``all``. public let cacheOption: Wintersweet.Cached.Options

     /// Placeholder image. default gray picture.